KCarretto/gobot-nw/README.md

 ## Install

 * install Go and MinGW
-* clone repository with `git clone git@github.com:ChistiyKot/gobot-nw.git` or just download it
+* clone repository with `git clone git@github.com:ChistiyKot/gobot-nw.git` or just download and unpack it somewhere
-* run `go mod download` from gobot project folder
+* run `go mod download` from gobot-nw project folder
-* change some settings if needed in top of `go.bot` file (like resolution etc)
+* change some settings if needed in top of `bot.go` file (like resolution etc)
 * start `New World` (better in window mode)
 * run `go run bot.go` from project folder and enjoy